Ay2416/Discord_MessageAutoRole/README.md

 ## expanation

+The bot work on the discord.

+Message match setting keyword, and bot give role.

 ## How to use?

 1. Discord account create.
 Bot work token.
 Because of that, discord bot create and get the code.
 Please refer to the following. (※Sorry, Japanese Website)